 When I was finally told that I was suitable for a procedure known as LASIK (laser in situ keratomileusis), I was delighted.
 The operation would involve the surgeon using one type of laser, a femtosecond microkeratome, to create a thin flap of corneal tissue (hence the need for corneas of adequate thickness).
 The flap would be turned back on itself before a state-of-the art laser sculpted the exposed bed of corneal tissue to rectify my sight.
 Within hours, the surface of the cornea would begin to grow back over the cut edge to seal the flap.
 And within seconds of the procedure being completed, I’d be able to see much better.

 But what of the risks?
-The chances of being blinded as a result of Laser Eye Surgery are roughly one in five million.
+Technically there is an exceedingly small risk of blindness with laser eye surgery but it is lower than the risk of wearing monthly contact lenses for one year, so a risk that everyone seems to accept as perfectly reasonable.
 The odds of something going slightly but ‘noticeably wrong’ is around one in 1,000.
 This struck me as being rather high – until I discovered that the chance of an expert surgeon facing a situation that they couldn’t rectify, or improve, is about one in 30,000.
 Armed with these odds, I didn’t need to think too long about going ahead.
 The price might be steep (around £4,500), but what value would anyone put on their sight?
 I had just one final concern.
 Friends who had undergone surgery complained of difficulty seeing at night: headlights assumed slight halos and their sensitivity to brightness was increased.
 Reassured that, even if this did happen, it would settle down in time, I judged it a small price to pay for 20/20 vision – and signed on the dotted line…

 I was told to stop wearing my gas permeable lenses, as their rigid form changes the shape of the cornea after long-term use.
 Instead, I had to wear soft contacts for two months, followed by a week of wearing glasses, to allow the corneas to go back to their natural shape.
 Returning to the clinic, I took my glasses off for the very last time before anaesthetic drops were slipped into my eyes and, moments later, I was guided into the treatment room.
 As I lay on the couch, my consultant, Professor Reinstein, gently opened my left eye with a pair of eye-wideners, while taping down my right one.
 It was the moment I’d been dreading.
 But I had nothing to fear.
 As the laser created the flap, I lay as still as possible, focusing on the green light above me during the whole process.
 The sensation was unusual, but not painful.
 I was aware of the corneal flap being turned back, only because, for a few seconds, my sight was totally blurred.
 Professor Reinstein continued talking to me, “Nearly there,” he said.
 And then it was done.
 In just 20 minutes.
 I slowly opened my eyes.
 At first it was as though I were in a steam room – everything seemed cloudy.
 But I soon realised that I could read the notice on the wall and started yelping!
 I was then asked to read a line on the eye chart, and could even see the little note beside it: “20/20 vision”.
 I had perfect sight.